-The Northwest Seaport Alliance (NWSA) Management Discussion and Analysis (MD&A) of financial activities and performance introduces the 2023 and 2022 financial statements with comparison to 2021 of the NWSA, a Port Development Authority.
+The Northwest Seaport Alliance (NWSA) Management Discussion and Analysis (MD&A) of financial activities and performance introduces the 2022 and 2021 financial statements of the NWSA, a Port Development Authority.
 NWSA management prepared this MD&A and readers should consider it in conjunction with the financial statements and the notes thereto.